checopdleon/leetCodeSolutions/README.md

 These solutions were solved using the IDEAL problem solving method and the Duke Univ.'s approach to solving computer science problems.

-Naming scheme for files in the repo
+ps.
+Naming scheme for files in the repo:
 (number of question on leetcode) (leetcode title of prob)

 Feel free to leave comments!
 I welcome them all!